-These “wake up calls” have engendered all kinds of learning experiences for me, in Costa Rica.
-I was once bit by a scorpion – but scared more than injured.
+These “wake up calls” in Costa Rica have engendered all kinds of learning experiences for me.
+I was once bit by a scorpion – scared more than injured.
 I saw a Terciopelo slithering on the jungle path ahead and learned how to avoid Costa Rica’s most dangerous snake.
 There has never been any serious injury or lasting damage – only enough danger to scare me.
 This will make me think twice before accosting a plant.
 And I’ll be sure to drink lots of water in case of a pee emergency.

-Like drinking too much, there are some things in life you have to do once in a while, so as to remember why not to.
+ADDENDUM: Like drinking too much, there are some things you have to do once in a while, to remember why not to.
 It has been a year and a half since my “Dumb Cane” experience and I did it again.
 (Do they call it that because it makes you dumb?)
 This time I was working in my garden.

-I’ve moved to a place in the jungle where I am running my sweet little guest house, Hidden Jungle Beach House.
-One of my ongoing, around the house projects is gardening, planting flowers and making places to attract the birds.
 A tall dieffenbachia was in the way, making too much shade for my little flowers, but I was reluctant to move it.
-Ever since I recently read “The Secret Life of Plants” (Tompkins & Bird 1972), I think before I pull plants.
-I think about how they know and feel that I am thinking of trimming or taking them out, even before I do it.
-I think about how the other surrounding plants are wincing and grimacing at the thought of my hurting their buddy.
-Last time I had a friend come chop the yard to clean things up and cut the grass, I asked him to first thank the plants and apologize for having to cut them.
-He shook his head, rolled his eyes and obliged me.
+Ever since I recently read “The Secret Life of Plants” (Tompkins & Bird 1972), I think before I pull them out.
+I think about how they know I’m going to I do it.
+I think about how the other surrounding plants are wincing and grimacing, mad at me.
+Now when the guy comes to cut the grass, I ask him to first thank it and apologize for having to chop it.
+He just shakes his head, rolls his eyes and humors me.

 Well, it is not really so bad this time.
-I got no sap on my hands as I was wearing garden gloves.
 After a few days the symptoms calmed down and soon they will disappear altogether.
 Did I try the pee remedy?
 No, I was too preoccupied with getting my gardening job done and besides, did you ever try to pee on your upper arm?
-I’ll have to leave that for the next time I get into trouble, in order to remember why not to.
+I’ll leave that for the next time I get into trouble in order to remember why not to.